bryanrtboy/videoselector/README.md

 startscript&
 exit 0
 ```
 The SSH scripts were not able to connect to the clients, I'm sure it's because the keys are generated from 'pi' user, not root.
 [Logging in to the LXDE](http://www.opentechguides.com/how-to/article/raspberry-pi/5/raspberry-pi-auto-start.html) environment allowed SSH to connect, but the server display did not show the interface.
+The problem is, unless someone is trying to do the same thing, i.e. connect via SSH at startup, use the server as the main disply, etc., it's difficult to parse where the problem is and what the best approach is to run this at startup.